- Positioning Playbook

 What?
 Today, we live in a world where brands are inclined to take moral positions on pertinent issues like climate change, human rights, societal equality, and more.

-Customers increasingly want to feel like the products they buy represent their values.
+The logic: customers increasingly want to feel like the products they buy represent their values.
 They want to know where their brand stands on X or Y issue.

-The Law of Morality stipulates supporting Ukraine will generally strengthen a brand with pro-Western consumers, but will weaken it with pro-Russian consumers.
+Example: the Law of Morality stipulates supporting Ukraine will generally strengthen a brand with pro-Western consumers, but will weaken it with pro-Russian consumers.

+And, it works like a scale.
 So… the more a brand exerts a supportive position on a moral issue, the more appealing it becomes to the stronger supporters of that position and the less appealing it becomes to the stronger opposers of it.
 Or, vice versa.

 As the exertion of the position increases, so does brand strength.
 But, the volume of people it has that greater strength with decreases.
+There’s less people that share that same view, so intensely.

 Most of the population sits somewhere in the middle of the scale.
 At both ends, only a handful of the most fanatical.
 It’s a law of diminishing returns the further a brand pushes from the centre.

-Here’s a visualisation. 👇
+Here’s a visualisation of the scale. 👇

 Exerting a moral position can be any action that publicly demonstrates a brand has taken one.

 From as little as making a public announcement on a website (closer to the centre of the scale) to actively funding and orchestrating publicity-generating political campaigns (closer to the end of the scale).
+It’s not just the actions themselves that matter, but more importantly the meaning behind them.
+Is it taking a soft moral position or an extreme one?
+For example: is it saying “we support Democracy” or is it saying “we must annihilate the Russian forces”?

 But, for other issues that are much more polarising and emotionally charged in society (e.g. key Democrat vs. Republican issues) the split is closer to 50/50.
 Taking a strong position here is much more strategic.
+You push away half the population to appeal to the over half more (this is an oversimplification… to convey the point).

 Defence vs. Growth Strategies